usethesource/rascal/src/org/rascalmpl/courses/GettingHelp/CommandLine/CommandLine.md

 ---
-title: "Help at the command line"
+title: Help at the command line
-keywords: "help"
+keywords:
+  - help

 ---

 #### Synopsis